PC-based IBM mainframe-compatible systems: System/370

 IBM had demonstrated use of a mainframe instruction set in their first desktop computer—the IBM 5100, released in 1975.
 This product used microcode to execute many of the System/370's processor instructions, so that it could run a slightly modified version of IBM's APL mainframe program interpreter.

 In 1980 rumors spread of a new IBM personal computer, perhaps a miniaturized version of the 370.
 In 1981 the IBM Personal Computer appeared, but it was not based on the System 370 architecture.
-However, IBM did use their new PC platform to create some exotic combinations with additional hardware that could execute S/370 instructions locally.
+However, IBM did use their new PC platform to create combinations with additional hardware that could execute S/370 instructions locally.

 Personal Computer XT/370

 In October 1983, IBM announced the IBM Personal Computer XT/370.
 This was essentially a three-in-one product.
 It could run PC DOS locally, it could also act as 3270 terminal, and finally—its most important distinguishing feature relative to an IBM 3270 PC—was that it could execute S/370 instructions locally.